| Annual Reports *

 In 2019, the Kayany Foundation asked CodeBrave to bring a specially-curated digital skills course to 20 girls aged 14-15 at the Malala School in Saadnayal.
 Our aim was to inspire girls to be confident in their professional abilities and design their own online businesses.

 The girls had barely used a computer before and did not know what a ‘website’ meant.
-In the 4 week course, they developed their own business idea using design thinking principles, produced two websites on WordPress, a survey on GoogleForms and an Excel budget.
+During the 4 week course, they developed their own business idea using design thinking principles, produced two websites on WordPress, a survey on GoogleForms and an Excel budget.
 They could send and receive emails, and presented a powerpoint business pitch to an audience and got feedback twice.
-The Kayany Foundation has invited CodeBrave back to develop a course for three of their schools in 2020.
+Following that, the Kayany Foundation has invited CodeBrave back to develop a course for three of their schools in 2020.

 Our Impact in 2019